AMR-/Conservative-Q-Improvement/Readme.md

 ## Installation

-CQI currently only works with Python 3.6 and is hosted on TestPyPI.
+CQI currently only works with Python 3.6 and is hosted on PyPI.
 To install it, first install `ray` and `Cython` using `pip` and then run

-    pip install -i https://test.pypi.org/simple/ cqi-rl
+    pip install cqi-rl

 ## More Information